Perfect Hair Forever: Broadcast history

-After the ending credits ran, a bumper card appeared, apologizing for the apparent scheduling mix up, only for it to fade out to a fake "Technical Difficulties" card featuring a selection of Perfect Hair Forever's characters.
+After the ending credits ran, a bumper card appeared, apologizing for the apparent scheduling mixup, only for it to fade out to a fake "Technical Difficulties" card featuring a selection of Perfect Hair Forever's characters.
 This was shown on screen for several seconds, accompanied by typical music, before the card faded to static whilst the Action Hot Dog's "Do da la la la la!" echoed.
 The card returned, and the music was replaced with a techno remix of Action Hot Dog's chant.

 The first season of Perfect Hair Forever premiered on Sunday, November 27, 2005, at 12:30 AM Eastern Standard Time with the airing of the second episode.
 The pilot re-aired on November 20, 2005, though without the Adult Swim Brain Trust discussion spoof.

 Season 2 was supposed to contain 16 episodes, and was planned to premiere online on Adult Swim Video.
 On May 22, 2007, "Return to Balding Victory" debuted on Adult Swim Video, officially ending the series.
 This episode had already aired on television on April 1, 2007, as part of Adult Swim's April Fool's Joke.
 This joke spanned the entire block, beginning with this episode and then airing all of season one in reverse order and in the style of old VHS fansubs, complete with Engrish subtitles on most episodes.
 Occasionally, instead of the Engrish subtitles, transcripts from other Adult Swim shows were presented instead.
 It replaced scheduled premieres of Bleach, Blood+, and Eureka Seven.
 The prank was hinted at, though, as the schedule listed the same episodes that were to be shown that weekend for the next weekend ahead of time.

 Seven years after the series conclusion, an eighth episode was produced and aired unannounced on April 1, 2014, as part of Adult Swim's 2014 April Fools' Stunt.
 Two versions of this episode, "Muscular Distraction - A" and "Muscular Distraction - B," exist and were aired at 12:00 AM and 12:15 AM, respectively.